 We met in college and were married in 2003.
 We opened our booth at the Goshen Farmers Market in 2006 while we lived in Goshen, and rented farmland for our first three growing seasons.
-We learned a lot in those years–about growing systems, marketing, and about the kind of infrastructure we would want on a farm of our own.
+We learned a lot in those years about growing systems, marketing, and about the kind of infrastructure we would want on a farm of our own.

 The farm is located between Goshen and the farmstead in LaGrange where Ben grew up.

 In the future we hope to grow our CSA program, get to know our customers and their children better, and continue to learn about growing food all year long, not just in the summer.
-We also want to develop our art interests and set up studios.

 How we farm

 One of the core challenges facing growers in the local food movement is being able to provide fresh crops year-round.
 We push the edges of our growing season through the use of greenhouses and cold frames (unheated greenhouses).
-We are excited by what we are seeing and want to continue to stretch the boundaries of the traditional June-September growing season.